quat1024/advent-of-code-2020/README.md

 * day 6: parts A and B
 * day 7: parts A and B
 * day 8: parts A and B
+* day 9: parts A and B
+* day 10: parts A and B
+* day 11: parts A and B
+* day 12: parts A and B
+* day 13: part A. Part B does not give the correct answer

 ## Usage